Diocese of Charleston: Sexual abuse

-Reverend Frederick J. Hopwood pleaded guilty in 1994 to committing a lewd act upon a minor in return for a grant of immunity from prosecution for other sex abuse crimes.
+Frederick J. Hopwood pleaded guilty in 1994 to committing a lewd act upon a minor in return for a grant of immunity from prosecution for other sex abuse crimes.
 Other victims of Hopwood soon came forward.

 In 2007, Bishop Baker settled the existing sexual abuse lawsuits against the archdiocese, paying $12 million total to all victims with credible accusations who were born before 1980.
-This settlement provided compensation to several of Hopwood's victims.
+This settlement compensated several of Hopwood's victims.
 A new lawsuit was filed in 2017 against the diocese by more alleged victims of sexual abuse.
 These plaintiffs, who had moved out of state after the abuse happened, faulted the diocese for not conducting a nationwide search for victims when they made the 2007 settlement.

 In March 2019, the diocese published the names of 42 diocesan clergy who were "credibly accused" of committing acts of sex abuse.
 In August 2019, a new report revealed that Bishop Guglielmone was being sued in New York for alleged sexual abuse in the Diocese of Rockville Centre.
 In December 2020, a Vatican-ordered investigation into the charges against Guglielmone found no substance to them.

-Jeffrey Scofield, an employee of Bishop England High School on Daniel Island in Charleston, pleaded guilty in June 2020 to one count of voyeurism and received 18 months of probation.
+Jeffrey Scofield, an employee of Bishop England High School in Charleston, pleaded guilty in June 2020 to one count of voyeurism and received 18 months of probation.
 On one occasion in 2019, Scofield used a smartphone to record through a window boys changing in their locker room at the school.
 A student using the device later noticed the pornographic images and reported it to the school.